mmelc/alx-system_engineering-devops/0x00-shell_basics/README.md

 This lists digita onl
 This scrip prints drectory mzim
 The script moves file
-The script says bye bye betty
+The script says bye bye bett
+The script deletes directory